Equipment for members to borrow

 is to provide the U3A experience for those who are rendered

-isolated in some way by circumstances or geography and unable
+isolated in some way by circumstances or geography and

-available on the public website
+information is available on the public website

 www.vu3a.org where one can also apply for membership.